 A quick tip: If you want to check out the biggest possible length and width of a single tile for your surface, you'd better try the GCF calculator to get an immediate answer.
-Simply enter the dimensions of the surface you want to cover with tiles and the GCF result would be the largest tile size you can use.
+Simply enter the dimensions of the surface you want to cover with tiles, and the GCF result will be the largest tile size you can use.

 What is tiling? — tile flooring cost

 But we're not here to tell you how to tile your shower - maybe you like to leave some gaps?
-In that case you will need less tiles, but much more care when applying and grouting them.
+In that case, you will need fewer tiles but much more care when applying and grouting them.

-Stylistic and economical reasons are both valid when selecting your tiles, which is why this calculator also calculates the tile flooring costs (at least the raw materials part).
+Stylistic and economic reasons are both valid when selecting your tiles, which is why this calculator also calculates the tile flooring costs (at least the raw materials part).